CRIMINAL LITIGATION PROCESS

 POST-TRIAL

-In the event the accused person is found guilty, the court will sentence the accused person according to the prescribed punishments.
-Before sentencing, the lawyer will have a chance to ask for mitigation i.e. lighter sentence.
-After sentencing, the lawyer may also ask for stay of execution pending appeal to the appellate court.
+If the accused is found guilty, the court will impose a sentence based on the prescribed punishments.
+Before sentencing, the defense lawyer will have the opportunity to present a mitigation plea, requesting a lighter sentence.
+Following sentencing, the lawyer may also request a stay of execution to delay enforcement of the sentence pending an appeal to the appellate court.